Female student placing sticky notes on window

 Option 2: Complete two specialisations

-Select two relevant specialisations (four units each) from discipline areas such as business, humanities, science and the Centre for Aboriginal Studies.
+You can select two Business specialistions (four units each), as well as relevant specialisations from discipline areas in humanities, science and the Centre for Aboriginal Studies.

 • Small Business Start up with Marketing for a career in marketing consultancy